 “Even Santa is required to comply with CARU’s Online Privacy Protection guidelines and the federal Children’s Online Privacy Protection Act,” said Wayne J. Keeley, CARU’s director.

 It should also state whether the company shares information with third parties, including advertisers, and whether the company publically discloses the information or retains the information for any future purpose.

-CARU offers the following ‘Dear Santa’ site review tips:
+CARU offered the following ‘Dear Santa’ site review tips:

-For more information on website safety and children, please visit CARU at www.CARU.org and for more information you can trust, visit www.bbb.org.
+For more information on Website safety and children, please visit CARU at www.CARU.org or contact Linda Bean at 12-705-0129.